Keep your business and employees protected

 Whether you’re a company of one or have a dozen employees, chances are you use some type of vehicle in the course of your work.

 Business Auto Insurance is something to consider even if your work doesn’t specifically involve trucks, vans or trailers.
 If you or an employee have a serious accident driving a personal vehicle on company business – visiting a client, picking up office supplies – or driving a company-titled vehicle to or from work, the company is liable for any damage caused.
 In fact the injured party can sue the driver personally and your company.

-Local expertise and experience
+Local expertise and experience from Rural Mutual experts

 - Does is make financial sense to carry full coverage only for your newer vehicles and liability policies for the older vehicles you use in your work?

 - What’s the recommended dollar amount of coverage you need for a home-based business for which vehicle use is incidental vs. a small business that needs vehicles to carry out its work, such as a landscaping firm?

 Rural Mutual Agent, Jenni Zinda-Mancl talks with Heartland Farms about their exceptional claims experience with Rural Mutual.

 Talk to an agent for more details on the following Business Auto Insurance coverage options

 There are three types of vehicle liability insurance that the state of Wisconsin requires businesses to carry, plus other coverages to consider.

 This covers claims from people injured by your vehicle.
 It is one o f the coverages required by Wisconsin.